RenlingHu/WorkflowForMSLD/Protein_and_Ligand_Preparation/README.md

 # Protein and Ligand Preparation

-### This folder contains Python/jupter_notebook scripts for aligning ligands according to their MCS
+### This folder contains (1) workflow for protein and ligand preparation, (2) Python/Jupter Notebook scripts for aligning ligands according to the MCS

 05/04/2023